alphamusk/Arduino-ESP8266/README.md

 ### Setting credentials for authentication to Wifi and Thingsboard
-Rename the ```default_credentials.h``` include header file to ```credentials.h``` Make changes to the WIFI, Thingsboard API Token and MQTT credentials (optional)
+Rename the ```default_credentials.h``` include header file to ```credentials.h``` Make changes to the WIFI, Thingsboard API Token and MQTT credentials (optional).
 ```C++
 /*
  * Credentials header file